yuichiroharajpn/ElusiveGenes/README.md

 ### Human-centric topological age
-This represents rough phylogenetic distances between human and other vertebrates in a hieratchial maanner as shown in the table below.
+This represents rough phylogenetic distances between human and other vertebrates in a hierarchical manner as shown in the table below.
 The ages for the individual species are included in data/hierarchy_vrt.txt.
 This value is used for rerooting the tree with ete3 assuming taxonomic positions of the species.

 | Topological age | Taxon |